jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/04_binary_operations_3.rst

         return not not p or not q
         return not (not p and q)

   back to green.
-I remove not_ not_ since it cancels out, the negation of a negation is the original thing
+I remove "not_ not_" since it cancels out, the negation of a negation is the original thing

   .. code-block:: python